oDoDyK/holbertonschool-hbnb/README.md

 Create UML-based technical documentation

 ---
+🛠️ From Blueprint to Code

+HBnB Evolution begins as a blueprint rather than a finished product.
+Each diagram, model, and design choice acts as a guide for future development phases, ensuring that implementation follows a clear and consistent direction.
+As the project evolves, these foundations allow new functionality to be added confidently without disrupting existing system behavior.

+---
 ## Relevance to Software Engineering :
 This project applies industry-standard architectural patterns used in backend and service-oriented systems, emphasizing modularity, maintainability, and iterative software development.

+---